Machu Picchu: Search for the Neo-Inca capital

+Inscription left by Agustín Lizárraga in 1902 on the Temple of the Three Windows, marking the earliest known visit to Machu Picchu in modern times.

-In 1902 Peruvian explorer Agustín Lizárraga led an expedition to the area now known as Machu Picchu.
-After several hours of clearing undergrowth they reached the stone structures of the citadel, during that visit Lizárraga marked his surname and the year, "A. Lizárraga 1902", in charcoal on one of the walls of the Temple of the Three Windows.
-In 1911 American historian and explorer Hiram Bingham traveled the region looking for the lost capital of the Neo-Inca state (later established to be Vilcabamba), established by Manco Inca after the Spanish conquest, and was led to Machu Picchu by a villager, Melchor Arteaga.
+In 1902, Peruvian explorer Agustín Lizárraga led an expedition to the area now known as Machu Picchu.
+After several hours of clearing undergrowth, they reached the stone structures of the citadel.
+During that visit, Lizárraga marked his surname and the year, "A. Lizárraga 1902", in charcoal on the central window of the Temple of the Three Windows.
+In 1911, American historian and explorer Hiram Bingham traveled the region looking for the lost capital of the Neo-Inca state (later established to be Vilcabamba), established by Manco Inca after the Spanish conquest.
+They were led to Machu Picchu by a villager, Melchor Arteaga.
 Bingham found the surname of Lizárraga and the 1902 date on the temple.
 Initially disappointed, he documented in his pocket field journal: "Agustín Lizárraga is discoverer of Machu Picchu and lives at San Miguel Bridge just before passing."
 However, while Bingham initially acknowledged Lizárraga as the discoverer in his early writings and speeches, including Inca Land (1922), he gradually downplayed Lizárraga's role until, in his final version of the story, Lost City of the Incas (1952), Bingham claimed to have found the site himself.
 In a 1922 letter to the head of the school he had once attended in Honolulu, Bingham wrote:

 I suppose that in the same sense of the word as it is used in the expression "Columbus discovered America" it is fair to say that I discovered Machu Picchu.
 The Norsemen and the French fishermen undoubtedly visited North America long before Columbus crossed the Atlantic.
 On the other hand it was Columbus who made America known to the civilized world.
 In the same sense of the word I "discovered" Machu Picchu—in that before my visit and report on it it was not known to the geographical and historical societies in Peru, nor to the Peruvian government.

 Though Bingham was not the first to visit the ruins, he was considered the scientific discoverer who brought Machu Picchu to international attention.
 Bingham organized another expedition in 1912 to undertake major clearing and excavation.